 There are safe, cost-effective ways to make take out containers and food packages.
 Scientists and governments across the globe are struggling to figure out how to clean up PFAS in drinking water.
 One simple step we can take now is to stop putting PFAS in packaging, where it gets into our bodies, our compost and our environment.

 Rep Jack Lewis (D-Framingham) has introduced HD3750, “An Act to Ban the Use of PFAS in Food Packaging,” and Senator Michael Moore (D-Millbury) has introduced S1315, “An Act Relative to Chemicals in Food Packaging” to ban PFAS.

 What you can do:

-Ask your representative to support HD3750 and your senator to support SD678, the bills to ban PFAS in food packaging.
+- Ask your representative to support HD3750 and your senator to support S1315, the bills to ban PFAS in food packaging.

-Join the Healthy Tomorrow action list to learn about next steps to get dangerous PFAS chemicals out of food packaging.
+- Join the Healthy Tomorrow action list to learn about next steps to get dangerous PFAS chemicals out of food.